rootinshell/sccm-queries/README.md

 where   SMS_G_System_PARTITION.Size = 300
 ```

-####**Note - For the below queries, you'll have to enable the Win32_TPM class in your SCCM MOF.
+#### **Note - For the below TPM queries, you'll have to enable the Win32_TPM class in your SCCM MOF.
 See (https://eliasleal.com/2014/09/19/show-tpm-values/) for more details!

 #### Has TPM
 ```sql